wabilin/mumimal/README.md

 mumimal(config).then(...)
 ```

+### Blog Structure

-Your project structure should look like
+Project structure should look like
 ```
 ├── layouts/
 │   ├── index.ejs